nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 As specified by RFC015, the node MUST authenticate the peer's node DID as follows:

 1. Resolve peer's node DID to its corresponding DID document.
-2. Assert that one of the `NutsComm` endpoint's host (including the port) matches (one of) the `dNSName` SANs in the peer's TLS client certificate.
+2. Assert that one of the `NutsComm` endpoint's host matches (one of) the `dNSName` SANs in the peer's TLS client certificate.

 ## X. Private Transactions